c-bata/SM-100/README.md

 ## Design Highlights

 **Lower-Mounted Motion System** — Unlike traditional CoreXY designs, the A/B motors are located in the bottom compartment, driving the gantry via 5mm stainless-steel shafts.
-This lowers the center of gravity and allows the front intake fans to cool the motors, and electronics simultaneously without requiring extra airflow in the upper chamber.
+This lowers the center of gravity and allows the front intake fans to cool the motors and electronics simultaneously.

 **Bowden Extruder and Side-Mounted Cooling** — By using a Bowden setup and placing four 4020 part-cooling fans on either side of the print chamber, the toolhead remains extremely light.